 The inside bore constriction at the muzzle end of a shotgun’s barrel is known as the “choke.”
-When a shotshell is fired, shot travels down the bore, exits the muzzle and begins to “spread out.”
-Just as a nozzle on the end of a garden hose controls the spray of water, the choke controls the spread of shot, making it narrower or wider.
+When a shotshell is fired, shot travels down the bore, exits the muzzle, and begins to “spread out.”
+Just as a nozzle on the end of a garden hose controls the spray of water, the choke controls the spread of the shot, making it narrower or wider.

-The three basic chokes for a shotgun are known as full (tight constriction and delivers a narrow, dense spread), modified (less constriction and delivers a medium-width spread) and improved cylinder (even less constriction and delivers a wide, open spread).
+The three basic chokes for a shotgun are known as full (tight constriction and delivers a narrow, dense spread), modified (less constriction and delivers a medium-width spread), and improved cylinder (even less constriction and delivers a wide, open spread).
 A gun with no choke is called a cylinder bore and delivers the widest spread.
 There are also a number of specialty chokes that provide narrower or wider spreads — some of the most popular are for skeet shooting and turkey hunting.

 A shotgun’s choke also determines its effective range.
 The tighter the constriction, the farther the effective range.
 For instance, a full choke is most effective at 40 to 50 yards.
 An improved cylinder is most effective from 20 to 35 yards.

-Known as gobbler getters, these are ideally suited for the head shots necessary in turkey hunting.
-They have extra-tight constrictions and the most dense patterns.
+Known as gobbler getters, these are ideally suited for the headshots necessary in turkey hunting.
+They have extra-tight constrictions and the densest patterns.

 A full choke has tight constriction and a dense pattern, delivering approximately 70 percent of a shell’s total pellets in a 30″ circle at 40 yards.
 It’s best for trap shooting, waterfowl pass shooting, turkey hunting, and buckshot loads.